Before you apply

 Undergraduate / Master students already at JHU

-• Take into account your other activities (e.g., classes) and do not over-commit
+- Take into account your other activities (e.g., classes, clubs, sports, work) and do not over-commit

-• Too often, students think they can devote time to lab and, after feeling the full load of their overcomitted schedule, their lab appearance quickly fizzles out and they quit after a few months or even weeks.
+- Too often, students think they can devote time to lab and, after feeling the full load of their over-committed schedule, their lab appearance and efforts quickly fizzles out after a couple of months or even weeks

-4. You are strongly encouraged to take at least one my locomotion classes to get a better idea of the field and the approaches.
-Experience shows that students who do so have a headstart in research.
+- You are strongly encouraged to take at least one my locomotion classes to get a better idea of the field and the approaches.
+Experience shows that students who do so have a head start in research.

 Postdoc applicants